If You Internalize Misogyny, It May Limit Your Sexual Satisfaction

 Whether it's using phrases such as "I'm not like other girls" or "I don't hang out with women because they're too much drama," or terms like "b---h" or "chick," internalized misogyny comes in many forms.
 It often revolves around competitive commentary, self-objectification, accepting traditional gender roles and placing men's sexual gratification as a top priority.

-Internal misogyny is a natural response and maladaptive coping strategy to a patriarchal society in which many women feel oppressed.
+Many women internalize misogyny as a natural response and maladaptive coping strategy to a patriarchal society in which many women face sexism and oppression.
 Sexism is often a daily occurrence for women, as external and internal oppression can result in shame, confusion and feelings of powerlessness and inferiority.
 The culmination of internalizing these beliefs occurs when women start to place negative views on their group and status.

 Internalized stereotypes and gender-based discrimination also teach women, consciously and subconsciously, that men's sexual needs come before women's.
 By relying on societal gender expectations and attitudes, women are less likely to ask for sexual pleasure, thus, decreasing orgasm frequency.

 Everyday sexism has profound implications in women's lives, shaping their personality and identity.
-Specifically, between the ages of 11 and 14, girls are more likely to develop internalized sexism due to increasing pressure to conform to adult female norms.
+Specifically, between the ages of 11 and 14, girls are more likely to internalize sexism due to increasing pressure to conform to adult female norms.

 Internalized sexism begins with the reduction of power.
 For young girls, feelings of powerlessness and incompetence begin with perceiving more men in power.
 Young girls and women see a majority of men in what society deems as high-powered positions, such as the president (100 percent), Fortune 500 CEOs (86 percent), doctors (64 percent) and other male-dominated professions.